SaschaDoe/HowToSoftwareDevelopment/ConsiderWhileCodingAndReviewing.md

 <details>
   <summary>Functional Programming</summary>
 You can programm functional, means with another declarative [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) in C#.

+  How to:
+  * Code in Expressions instead of using loops and if else
+  * Pure functions should be seperated from unpure functions (dependency rejection)
+  * Data and Methods are stricly seperated
+  * Immutable data only
+  * No recursion.
+Use of generators and [takeWhile](https://docs.microsoft.com/de-de/dotnet/api/system.linq.enumerable.takewhile?view=net-5.0)
+  * Pipelining

   Advantages:
   * Declarative and dense at highest level
   * Easy to parallise